FAQs about artificial intelligence and teaching

 Does the university have a policy about AI use?

-No. A task force has been exploring what such a policy might look like, and University Senate has discussed creating an AI policy.
-For now, though, the university does not have an official policy.
-That makes it crucial for instructors to include syllabus information about use of generative AI in their courses and to talk with students about expectations.
+A university AI task force has created guidelines for AI use at KU.
+Those guidelines focus primarily on security and privacy, though, so it is crucial for instructors to include syllabus information about use of generative AI in their courses and to talk with students about expectations.

 Why should I allow use of generative AI in my classes?